 - Big opportunities often require registration papers.
 Big government tenders and dealing with many big companies will often demand that you are able to produce your papers in one form or another.
 You may be capable of doing the job perfectly and at the best price, but you could lose the opportunity if you’re not registered.

 - No registration papers?
 No corporate bank account.
 Again, if you’re dealing with larger amounts, most corporates will not pay you in cash.
 In fact, some investors or securities will not even consider you without looking at your banking history.
 You cannot get a corporate bank account without being a registered business.
 If you’ve been keeping your cash under the mattress, isn’t it time for the next level?
+When you open a bank account, you will be able to register for Tax clearance from ZIMRA.
+This process, if you are registered, will include a bank tax clearance that enables you to open a business bank account.

 - If you’re building a real business, You MUST be registered.
 There are things you do to make a quick buck here and there, then there are things you do for the long-term – like your dream business or a business you hope to sell for massive profit one day.
 If your company is not registered, you will be disadvantaged and even hinder your growth.